How to Plan the Best Trip to Picton

 Picton for Families

 Families will find a good balance of educational and outdoor family fun in Picton.
 With around five different wildlife experiences to be had between the predator-proof wildlife sanctuaries and wildlife centre, kids can enjoy an engaging educational experience with New Zealand’s birds, reptiles and marine life.
-There’s history to discover in the museums and steam train journey, while the family-friendly walks and bike trails are more great ways to enjoy the outdoors and scenery together.
+There’s history to discover in the museums and steam train journey, while the family-friendly walks and bike trails are other great ways to enjoy the outdoors and scenery together.
 Complete a stay with exciting holiday parks, convenient apartments and motels and more.
 Check out The Guide to Picton for Families for more travel advice.

 Family Activities in Picton

-- Take a Cruise to Motuara Island
+- Take a cruise to Motuara Island with Beachcomber Cruises

 - Visit the underwater observatory, kayak, swim and ride the flying fox at Lochmara Lodge